West Ottawa High School

 West Ottawa High School is located in Ottawa County, Michigan.
+It is one of the four high schools in the Holland, Michigan area (along with Holland High School, Holland Christian High School and Black River Public School.)

+History

-Along with Holland High School, Holland Christian High School and Black River Public School, West Ottawa is one of four high schools in the Holland, Michigan area.
-Due to the large student body at the school (about 2,500 students), a new section of the high school was constructed and completed in 2005, and the high school campus now consists of two buildings approximately 500 yards apart.
+A new section of the high school was constructed and completed in 2005 due to the large student body at the school (about 2,500 students).
+The current campus now consists of two buildings approximately 500 yards apart.
 In February 2022, Kristine Jernigan became the first female principal of West Ottawa.

 Academics

 West Ottawa offers Advanced Placement (AP) courses and an International Baccalaureate (IB) program.

 Students also have the opportunity to participate in dual-enrollment programs with area colleges.
 Participating colleges include Davenport University, Grand Valley State University, Grand Rapids Community College, Hope College, and Kendall College of Art and Design.

 Arts

 In 2007, West Ottawa was awarded the Grammy Foundation Signature School.
-It is 1 out of 27 schools in the country to achieve this award, which requires a school to excel in all 3 music groups.
 West Ottawa was selected as a nationwide finalist in 2010.